-- The applicant is an eligible organization and is recommended by the CoC - The CoC meets the requirements of section 8404(a)(1) - The application proposes an eligible activity in the CoC SA consistent with section 8408

-Each Competitive application submitted must be for a minimum of \$75,000 and a maximum of \$200,000.
+Under the BoS allocation, up to 50 percent of the funds will be available noncompetitively to each BoS SA.
+The remaining balance will be available within three regional competitive set-asides set forth under ESG regulations section 8404(a)(3).
+HCD will select providers for funding according to the application eligibility criteria set forth under section 8406 and the application rating criteria set forth under section 8407 or, alternatively, based on new program guidelines to be adopted, should the state decide to waive, suspend, or eliminate the state ESG regulations.
+Describe how resou will be allocated amfunding categories.
+Under the BoS allocation, up to 50 percent of the funds will be available noncompetitively to each BoS SA.
+The remaining balance will be available within three regional competitive set-asides, set forth under ESG regulations section 8404(a)(3).
+BoS competitive applicants may submit applications for RR, ES and SO.
+Homelessness Prevention (HP) and HMIS are limited to 10 percent of the applicant's total application amount.
+Describe the thresholder factors and grant size limits.
+1 3 3 3 The applicant is an eligible organization and is recommended by the CoC.
+The CoC meets the requirements of section 8404(a)(1).
+The application proposes an eligible activity in the CoC SA, consistent with section 8408.
+Each competitive application submitted must be for a minimum of \$75,000 and a maximum of \$200,000.
 These amounts include amounts requested for all eligible activities, including HMIS and indirect costs.
-Grant administration of up to \$200 per application may be requested by local government service provider applicants per 24 CFR §576.108.
-What are the outcome measures expected as a result of the method of distribution?
-As stated previously, the method of distribution is designed to better align with local systems, federal ESG and HEARTH goals.
+Grant administration of up to \$200 per application may be requested by local government service provider applicants, per 24 CFR §576.108.
+What are the outcon As stated previously, the MOD is designed to better measures expected as a result of the method of distribution? align with local systems, federal ESG, and HEARTH goals.
 The specific goal and goal outcome indicators associated with ESG activities in the Strategic Plan is addressing and preventing homelessness (Goal Outcome Indicators: Households Assisted, Persons Assisted).
-For FY23, ESG anticipates serving approximately: Rapid Re-Housing: 104 households and 253 persons Emergency Shelter: 1078 households and 1808 persons Street Outreach: 388 households and 400 persons Homelessness Prevention: 39 households and 76 persons 3 State Program Name: Emergency Solutions Grants Program (ESG) Balance of State Noncompetitive Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
+For FY23, ESG anticipates serving approximately: Rapid Re-Housing: 104 households and 253 persons Emergency Shelter: 1078 households and 1808 persons Street Outreach: 388 households and 400 persons Homelessness Prevention: 39 households and 76 3 State Program Name: Emergency Solutions Grants Program (ESG) Balance of State Noncompetitive Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
 As authorized by Subtitle B of Title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11371-11378) and the federal Homeless Emergency and Rapid Transition to Housing Act (HEARTH) Act, 100 percent of ESG-funded activities must address homelessness.
-The ESG program aims to do the following: Align with local systems' federal ESG and HEARTH goals

-- Invest in impactful activities based on key performance goals and outcomes - Improve the geographic distribution of funded activities - Maintain continuity of funded activities and create a streamlined delivery mechanism
+The ESG program aims to do the following: Align with local systems' federal ESG and HEARTH goals.
+Invest in impactful activities based on key performance goals and outcomes.
+Improve the geographic distribution of funded activities.
+Maintain continuity of funded activities and create a streamlined delivery mechanism.
 Pursuant to current state regulations, eligible applicants are local governments and nonprofit corporations.
 Federal ESG funding will continue to be directed towards non-entitlement areas throughout the state; however, under the redesigned program, funding can be used in entitlement areas.

 HCD's ESG program is currently distributed in accordance with the Emergency Solutions Grants Program State Regulations, California Code of Regulations Title 25, Division 1, Chapter 7.
-HCD is currently exploring alternate, more effective methods of distribution and may amend this Consolidated Plan to implement a new method of distribution in future years.
+HCD is currently exploring alternate, more effective MODs and may amend this Consolidated Plan to implement a new MOD in future years.